VLAN ACL (VACL)

 switch1(config)#ip access-list extended My_access_list switch1(config-ext-nacl)#permit ip host 192.168.1.1 host 192.168.1.3

-Now, configuring VLAN access-map which states that match the IP address defined in access-list and take action of drop (which means traffic should not be allowed from 192.168.1.1 to 192.168.1.3).
+Now, configuring the VLAN access-map which states that match the IP address defined in access-list and take action of drop (which means traffic should not be allowed from 192.168.1.1 to 192.168.1.3).

 switch1(config)#vlan access-map Mapping 10 switch1(config-access-map)#match ip address My_access_list switch1(config-access-map)#action drop switch1(config-access-map)#exit